Parsons Continues Rebuilding Kwajalein

 “Parsons is pleased to extend our partnership with the US Army Corps of Engineers Honolulu District to rehabilitate Bucholz Army Airfield,” said Christian Alexander, executive vice president of engineered systems for Parsons.
 “Bucholz Airfield is a highly strategic national asset for the U.S. military in the Pacific theatre, so our expertise delivering safe and effective operations that ensure no impact to operational requirements will be critical on this project.”

 Bucholz Army Airfield Repair is a design-bid-build renovation project with phasing to accommodate a fully active runway throughout the entire duration of renovation.
-Airfield repairs will be completed in one single phase, and airfield operations will continue to function during repairs.About Parsons Parsons (NYSE: PSN) is a leading disruptive technology provider in the global defense, intelligence, and critical infrastructure markets, with capabilities across cybersecurity, missile defense, space, connected infrastructure, and smart cities.
+Airfield repairs will be completed in one single phase, and airfield operations will continue to function during repairs.About Parsons Parsons (NYSE: PSN) is a leading disruptive technology provider in the national security and critical infrastructure markets, with capabilities across cybersecurity, missile defense, space, C5ISR, transportation, environmental remediation, and water/wastewater treatment.
 Please visit parsons.com and follow us on LinkedIn and Facebook to learn how we’re making an impact. www.parsons.com, and follow us on LinkedIn and Facebook to learn how we’re making an impact.